polymode/polymode/modes/readme.md

 ### Polymodes

-As noted earlier, each polymode is a function that walks and quacks like standard emacs major mode and, thus, things like `poly-XXX-mode-map` and `poly-XXX-mode-hook` work just as expected.
+As noted earlier, each polymode is a function that walks and quacks like standard emacs major mode.
+Hence, things like `poly-XXX-mode-map` and `poly-XXX-mode-hook` work just as expected.
 Plymode functions are defined with `define-polymode` and can be used in place of emacs standard major or minor modes.